vmware/vic/tests/test-cases/Group1-Docker-Commands/1-41-Docker-Commit.md

 * Step 7 should return an error:
 `Error response from daemon: run is not a valid change command`
 * Step 8 should be able to be verified that the author and message are set when you inspect the image afterwards
+* Step 9 should return error and indicate the container does not exist

 # Possible Problems:
 * This test relies on our implementation of docker exec in order to work, if there is a problem in exec then these test results will likely not be valid